The Tankerman PIC is a rating for a mariner who has been trained in:

 - Secondly; safety, pollution prevention, and DL cargo transfer operations.

 - And thirdly; tank vessel design, stability, and containment systems.

-As a result of this, the Tankerman PIC’s job is to oversee the transfer of DL cargoes between ships.
-Or, between ship and shore-side facilities.
+As a result of this, the job of the Tankerman PIC’s is to oversee the transfer of DL cargoes between the tank vessel and the shore-side facility.
+Or, from one vessel to another; Such as during bunkering operations.
 Most importantly: their job is to ensure that the transfer is made in accordance with safety standards, and federal regulations.
-To summarize: this is an important job on any tank vessel.
+To emphasize: this is a very important job on any tank vessel.

 Tankerman, like Able Seaman (AB), is a deck rating.
-Therefore it is common for a mariner to hold both ratings.
-Additionally, a mariner holding Master or Mate of Towing may also hold a tankerman rating.
+And a mariner may hold both ratings.
+Additionally, a mariner holding Master of Towing, or Mate of Towing may also hold a Tankerman rating.

 Tankerman PIC Info

 There are several different Tankerman ratings.
 To qualify for any of these ratings the mariner must: Firstly, meet the sea-service.
 And secondly, meet the cargo transfer requirements too.
 In conclusion: click here and view this link for the specific requirements >>